OutSystems/docs-product/src/migration-to-odc/code-patterns/arch-system-element.md

 * For [System entities](https://success.outsystems.com/documentation/how_to_guides/data/data_migration_from_production_to_non_production_environment/outsystems_platform_metamodel/):

-     * If there's a dependency to the User entity, use the ODC cache based Users entity.
-Note that in ODC the cache based User entity has a simpler field structure when compared to the O11 User entity.
+     * If there's a dependency to the User entity, check that your code dependent on this entity works properly.
+In ODC the cache based User entity has a simpler field structure when compared to the O11 User entity, so some fields aren't available.

      * Otherwise, refactor your code to avoid the dependency to the system entity.